adibarra/hlt/a1/README.md

 This assignment also served as an introduction to probabilistic language models and their evaluation techniques.

-## Report
+## Report and documentation
 The report for this assignment can be found in the `docs` directory.
+It includes details on the models, training process, and evaluation metrics.

 ## Run the Models
 All code should be run from the root directory of the repository.